top of page

 Open Daily 11-5

-This finishes the Fruit Loop but I also want to mention a couple of other places you may want to consider stopping.
+This finishes the Fruit Loop, but I also want to mention a couple of other places you may want to consider stopping.
 Mt.
-Hood Creamery specialize in small-batch, homemade ice cream.
-If you do decide you want to stop here it is between stop fifteen and sixteen listed above.
-Another mention below is in the same spot as the creamery and it's Baseline Biscuits.
+Hood Creamery specializes in small-batch, homemade ice cream.
+If you decide to stop here, it is between stops fifteen and sixteen listed above.
+Another mention below is in the same spot as the creamery, and it is Baseline Biscuits.

 Address: 4946 Baseline Dr, Mt Hood, OR 97041